izzeddin62/alu-higher_level_programming/python-network_0/README.md

 a function that finds a peak in a list of unsorted integers.
 ### 100-status_code.sh
 a Bash script that sends a request to a URL passed as an argument, and displays only the status code of the response.
+### 101-post_json.sh
+a Bash script that sends a JSON POST request to a URL passed as the first argument, and displays the body of the response.